XENAZINE® (tetrabenazine) Tablets

 - Pay close attention to any changes, especially sudden changes, in mood, behaviors, thoughts or feelings, or worsening depression.
 This is especially important when XENAZINE is started and when the dose is changed.

-- Tell your doctor if you are pregnant, breast-feeding or have breast cancer.
+- Tell your doctor about all the medicines you take.
 Do not start any new medicines while taking XENAZINE without talking to your doctor first.

-- The need for therapy should be evaluated on an ongoing basis with your doctor.
+- Take XENAZINE exactly as prescribed by your doctor.
+The need for therapy should be evaluated on an ongoing basis with your doctor.
 The dose of XENAZINE should be adjusted slowly over several weeks for a dose that is appropriate for you.
 Tell your doctor if you stop taking XENAZINE for more than 5 days.
 Do not take another dose until you talk to your doctor.
 If your doctor thinks you need to take more than 50 mg of XENAZINE each day, you will need to have a blood test to see if a higher dose is right for you.

 - Neuroleptic Malignant Syndrome (NMS) is a potentially fatal side effect reported with XENAZINE.
 Call your doctor right away and go to the nearest emergency room if you develop these signs and symptoms that do not have another obvious cause: high fever, stiff muscles, problems thinking, very fast or uneven heartbeat, or increased sweating.
 XENAZINE should be stopped immediately if NMS is diagnosed.

-- Side effects such as irregular heartbeat, NMS, and parkinsonism, may be increased when using XENAZINE with other drugs (e.g., dopamine antagonists).
+- The risk of side effects, such as irregular heartbeat, parkinsonism, NMS, and restlessness (akathisia), may be increased when using XENAZINE with other drugs (e.g., dopamine antagonists or antipsychotics).

 - Sleepiness is a common side effect of XENAZINE; do not drive a car or operate dangerous machinery until you know how XENAZINE affects you.
 Alcohol and other drugs may increase sleepiness caused by XENAZINE.